 The dog world lost a great champion when Capt.
 Arthur J. Haggerty passed away July 3, 2006 at age 74.
 He received three purple hearts and the bronze Star in the Korean War but despite such courage, he could not defeat cancer.

 Capt.
-Haggerty was an Army scout dog trainer who used his military skills when he came home and devoted the rest of his life to training civilian dogs.
+Haggerty was an Army scout dog trainer who used his military skills when he came home, devoting the rest of his life to training civilian dogs.
 He trained search and rescue, avalanche, attack dogs, trick dogs, and of course, movie dogs.

 He trained for famous movie stars and for regular people - it was the dogs he cared about.
 Capt.
 Haggerty not only trained dogs for over 100 feature films and countless commercials, he got his feet wet as an actor with small parts in movies such as "Married to the Mob" and "Honeymoon in Vegas."

 Capt.
-Haggerty's world-famous school for dogs was in New York City.
-He had schools in NY and Palm Beach.
+Haggerty's world-famous school for dogs was in New York City and Palm Beach.
 He passed away in Palm Beach.
 His family continues the schools and his legacy.
+See Capt.
+Haggerty at work in Happy Veterans Day - Armed Forces